How to Find Freelance Jobs

 Just watch those privacy settings.
 If you've connected with your boss -- or the office tattletale -- on social media, you could inadvertently be announcing your intentions to the wrong person.

 When you think of job sites, you probably only think in terms of full-time work.
 But in fact, most of the major job search sites allow you to search for freelance gigs as well, either by keyword, filter, or category.
 In addition, there are plenty of sites that cater specifically to folks looking solely for freelance work.
-See this page for an ever-evolving list.

 Most industries have professional associations; it's worth it to research the ones in your field, to see if the membership dues come with access to specialized job boards, career advice, education, or other support.
 To find organizations in your area, start with your best friend Google -- and don't forget to ask your real friends and colleagues for their recommendations, as well.